NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 For PEFT, we used LoRA method, other PEFT methods (e.g. p-tuning, prompt-tuning) can be easily adapted as well by modifying the configs following [PEFT](https://github.com/huggingface/peft) examples.

-We would like to showcase three key points in this example:
+We would like to showcase two key points in this example:
 - Adapt local HuggingFace training scripts, both SFT and PEFT, to federated application
 - Handling large model weights (~6 GB for Llama-3.2-1B model with float32 precision for communication), which is beyond protobuf's 2 GB hard limit.
 It is supported by NVFlare infrastructure via streaming, and does not need any code change.